 For mouse shoulder, the best exercise is an incline dumbbell curl.
 The provider should place the weight in the patient’s hand with the elbow flexed, and the patient resists the weight downward to pull the tendon.

-Using heat packs or other heat therapy (i.e. infrared laser) on the affected area should conclude this protocol.
+Using heat packs or other heat therapies (e.g., infrared laser) on the affected area should conclude this protocol.
 Generally, a heat pack should be used for 10-15 minutes.
 Adding a damp towel between the heat pack and the affected area will increase its effectiveness by creating moisture that penetrates further into the body.

 Generally, people think to ice their ailments to relieve the pain.
 However, ice relieves inflammation, and as previously discussed, inflammation is not the cause of pain.
 Therefore, ice would not help this condition.
 In fact, icing the affected area may prolong the healing process.

 Heating the area increases blood flow, thereby increasing oxygen and nutrients needed for recovery.
-For an overuse tendinosis, heat is more helpful than ice.
+For an overuse tendinopathy, heat is more helpful than ice.
 Following resolution, continuation of these protocols allows for prevention of this condition from reoccurring.